Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Method

 \section{Method}

 This section proposes our algorithm to solve Eq.~\eqref{opt_main}.
 We apply Upper Confidence Tree (UCT) \cite{kocsis06}, which belongs to a class of Monte Carlo tree search methods \cite{mctssurvey2012}.
 One of the most successful examples of UCT is for abstract games such as the Game of Go \cite{WangG07,YoshizoeKKYI11,Silver2016} where the goal is to find the best next move in a game tree.
-Another aspect of UCT is diverse recommendation method~\cite{Bosc2018}.
+Another aspect of UCT is diverse recommendation method, which minimizes total regret, searches for different solutions of reasonable objective value~\cite{Bosc2018}.
 In this paper, we use UCT to find a global optimum node in a tree $\ETall$.

 UCT consists of a sequential process of traversing a tree structure where each tree node $i$ is associated with its value $v_i$.
 We use $n\in \{1,2,\dots,N\}$ to denote the number of rounds.
 The entire tree $\ETall$ is typically very large, and UCT tries to develop a subtree of it.
 We denote the subtree of round $n$ by $\ET(n)$.
 Each node $i$ in the current tree is associated with a tuple $(V_i, N_i) \in \Real^2$, where $V_i$ is the sum of rewards and $N_i$ the number of times at which node $i$ is traversed.
 The value $\hatmu_i := V_i/N_i$ is an estimator of $v_i$, and its standard deviation is proportional to $\sqrt{1/N_i}$.
 Each round consists of \textit{selection}, \textit{development}, \textit{simulation}, and \textit{backpropagation} steps.